godotengine/godot-docs/classes/class_animationnode.rst

 Description
 -----------

 Base resource for :ref:`AnimationTree<class_AnimationTree>` nodes.
-In general it's not used directly but you can create custom ones with custom blending formulas.
+In general, it's not used directly, but you can create custom ones with custom blending formulas.

 Inherit this when creating nodes mainly for use in :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`, otherwise :ref:`AnimationRootNode<class_AnimationRootNode>` should be used instead.